-Marginal costing ratios calculator assists management in taking managerial decisions by instantly calculating various important metrics with regard to the cost of the product or service.
+Marginal costing ratios calculator assists management in making managerial decisions by instantly calculating various important metrics with regard to the cost of the product or service.
 It shows the additional cost incurred for producing each additional unit.
-Under this method, total cost is bifurcated into fixed cost and variable cost.
-Marginal cost can be defined as variable part of the total cost.
+Under this method, the total cost is bifurcated into fixed cost and variable cost.
+Marginal cost can be defined as a variable part of the total cost.

 Formula for Calculating Marginal Costing

-To calculate different terms under marginal costing, following formulas are to be taken into accounts:
+To calculate different terms under marginal costing, the following formulas are to be taken into account:

 |Contribution||Total Sales – Total Variable Cost|

 |Contribution per Unit||(Total Sales – Total Variable Cost) / Number of units sold|

 |Margin of Safety||Total Sales – BEP Sales|

 |Margin of Safety Ratio||(Total Sales – BEP Sales) * 100/Total Sales|

 - Total Sales

 - Total Variable Cost